Formation of multiple flocks in a simple nonlocal aggregation model: Proof of Main Results

 \subsection{Separation Lemma}

 The next Lemma will allow us to conclude that minimizers of the energy $\mcE$ cannot have points in their support within a certain range of ``forbidden" distances.
-This is useful because we can analyze the support of a minimizer using the same reasoning as we did for the toy model.
+This lemma therefore relates the minimization problem for general kernels to the toy problem in \cite{carrie-thesis}, which could be an avenue for sharpening the hypotheses on the size of the well and barrier required to get separation.

 \begin{lem} Let $\rho \in \mcA_m$.
 Suppose $x_1,x_2\in \mathbb{R}^N$ satisfy \begin{enumerate} \item $K*\rho(x_1),$ $K*\rho(x_2)\leq 0$, and \item $a+w \leq |x_1-x_2| \leq a+W-w$. \end{enumerate} Then, $x_1,x_2 \notin \supp(\rho)$. \end{lem}